yahoo/panoptes/docs/System_Metrics.md

 ## Device Polling Status

-The possible values for `device status` are enumerated in [DEVICE_METRICS_STATES].
+The possible values for `polling_status` are enumerated in [DEVICE_METRICS_STATES].
 Effectively an integer is returned according to the states.

 #### (0) Success